SciencePOD

 • Eliciting emotions and creating a connection with the audience (pathos) can make the audience more receptive to the argument.

 • Appealing to logic and reasoning (logos) by providing solid explanations and factual information enhances the persuasiveness of the article.
+This is one of the fundamental features of technical writing, emphasising clear, logical, and structured presentation of information

 • The rhetorical appeals of ethos, pathos, and logos are interconnected and should be used together to create a persuasive argument.